cca/koha_patron_import/readme.md

     - Import file is the CSV we just created
     - **Create a patron list** (useful for reversing mistakes)
     - **Field to use for record matching** is "Username"
-    - Leave all of the default values blank
+    - The rest of the form inputs can be left on their defaults:
-    - Set **If matching record is already in the borrowers table:** to "Ignore this one, keep the existing one" and "Replace only included patron attributes" below that.
-These are the defaults.
+      - "If matching record is already in the borrowers table" = "Ignore this one, keep the existing one"
+      - "Replace only included patron attributes"
     - Send the welcome email to new patrons
     - Click the **Import** button

-After import, Koha informs you how many patrons were created & if any rows in the import CSV were malformed.
-You can copy the full text output of this page and save it into the data directory.
-You may need to check some duplicate card numbers; username changes not reflected in Koha is a common issue.
+After import, Koha informs us how many patrons were created & if any rows in the import CSV were malformed.
+We can copy the full text output of this page and save it into the data directory.
+We may need to check some duplicate card numbers; username changes not reflected in Koha is a common issue.

 There's a `clean.py` script to delete the data files after the import is done.